1. Home

 Marieke has represented national and international companies before the Belgian Competition Authority and the European Commission in both merger control proceedings and cartel investigations.
 In addition, she regularly litigates competition cases before the Belgian and European courts.

-Marieke is a counsel in Crowell & Moring’s Brussels office and a member of the firm’s Antitrust and Competition Group.
+Marieke is a partner in Crowell & Moring’s Brussels office and a member of the firm’s Antitrust and Competition Group.
 Her experience includes counseling clients on cooperation, exclusivity, and distribution agreements across various industries, including the transport and telecom sectors and entertainment.
 She also assists clients in the e-commerce sector with matters relating to online sales and presence.

 Career & Education